Burns are classified into four different groups.

 Painful blistering and deeper reddening of the skin are the most noticeable indications of a second-degree burn, signaling deeper damage into the second layer of the skin.
 The red area often turns white when pressure is applied.
 Second-degree burns usually heal in less than 2 to 3 weeks.
 If a second-degree burn is larger than 3 inches or covers the hands, legs or groin areas, seek medical attention immediately.

-How do I tell the difference between a first degree burn from a second degree burn?
-First degree symptoms include pain, redness, swelling, increased sensitivity and dryness.
-Second degree burns not only have all the symptoms of first degree burns but also develop painful blisters.
+First-degree symptoms include pain, redness, swelling, increased sensitivity and dryness.
+Second-degree burns not only have all the symptoms of first degree burns but also develop painful blisters.
 If a second-degree burn is larger than 3 inches or covers the hands, legs or groin areas, seek medical attention immediately.

 Under no circumstances should you apply ice to any burn.
 Do not peel your skin and do not pop any blisters.
 Think twice about applying popular home remedies like honey, butter or oil as they may not be sterile and could cause an infection.